 - Take time to daydream.

 We receive a lot of data every day, so it’s no wonder our brains feel bogged down.
 When our brain is overloaded, we have a tough time thinking of original ideas on the spot.
 Instead of struggling to think creatively, try taking ten minutes to daydream.
-During this break, your mind might come up with its own great suggestion!
+During this break, your mind might come up with its own great suggestion, serving as a helpful way to boost creativity!

 - Build something.

 The next time you feel creatively blocked at work, try building something new with LEGOs.
-You don’t have to construct a house; even making a small LEGO creation can give your imagination the jump-start it needs.
+You don’t have to construct a house; even making a small LEGO creation can give your imagination the jump-start it needs to improve creativity.

 - Have a drink.